halfcreative/websearch/README.md

 # Search Engine
-This is a search engine, written in python for a class on Artificial Intelligence.
+This is a search engine, written in python

 When given a domain and a search term, the search engine will produce the 5 most relavent links to that term within that domain.
 The Search Engine has 5 parts: